khaledalmaarii/HackTricks-wiki/macos-hardening/macos-security-and-privilege-escalation/macos-security-protections/macos-sandbox/macos-sandbox-debug-and-bypass/README.md

 Sandbox Bypassed!
 Process 2517 exited with status = 0 (0x00000000)
 ```
 {% hint style="warning" %}
-**Even with the Sandbox bypassed TCC** will ask the user if he wants to allow the process to read files from desktop
+**Sandbox bypassed TCC** will ask the user if he wants to allow the process to read files from desktop
 {% endhint %}

 ## References